Skull3x/AndroidPHP7/README.md

 # I personally only use android to test my plugins, Android is not meant to be a(n) actual server

-# This will also discontinue your current use of the PocketMine-MP application sadly
+# This will also discontinue your current use of the PocketMine-MP application sadly.
+Server wise, till you're able if possible to use php7 within the app itself